gw-odw/odw-2019/Challenge/CHALLENGE.md

 1. Load the data into memory.
 What are the sampling rate and duration of the data?

-2. Plot the data as a time-domain signal.
+2. Plot the data in the time-domain.

 3. Plot a spectrogram (or q-transform) of the data, and try to identify the signal.

-4. What is the time of the signal?
+4. What is the time of the merger?

 ## Exercise 2 (2 points) -- Rookie